Eating Disorder Service

 MVT – Motivational Enhancement Therapy

 We offer an evidence based inpatient treatment programme focusing on moderate to severe eating disorders.
-All of our inpatient wards have access to a lounge, dining space, Kitchen area and quiet room.
-Onsite we have an Ofsted registered school to enable the young people to continue with their schooling whilst in treatment.
+All our inpatient wards have access to a lounge, dining space, kitchen area and quiet room.

 We focus on four stages in the recovery process: